Open a New Pharmacy

 Schedule an assessment

-Once your application is approved, NLPB staff will contact the pharmacist-in-charge to schedule an inspection of the new pharmacy location.
+Once your application is approved, NLPB staff will contact the pharmacist-in-charge to schedule an assessment of the new pharmacy location.
 The pharmacist-in-charge must complete and submit the following self-assessment prior to the scheduled visit:

 Notify the Public